Plant-based diet: Sustainability

 According to a 2021 Chatham House report, supported by the United Nations Environment Programme, a shift to "predominantly plant-based diets" will be needed to reduce biodiversity loss and human impact on the environment.
 The report said that livestock has the largest environmental impact, with some 80% of all global farmland used to rear cattle, sheep and other animals used by humans for food.
 Moving towards plant-based diets would free up the land to allow for the restoration of ecosystems and the flourishing of biodiversity.

 A 2022 study published in Nature Food found that if high-income nations switched to a plant-based diet, vast swaths of land used for animal agriculture could be allowed to return to their natural state, which in turn has the potential to pull 100 billion tons of CO_{2} out of the atmosphere by the end of the century.
 Around 35% of all habitable land around the world is used to rear animals used by humans in food production.

+A 2023 study published in Nature Food found that a vegan diet vastly decreases the impact on the environment from food production, such as reducing emissions, water pollution and land use by 75%, reducing the destruction of wildlife by 66% and the usage of water by 54%.
+Another study published in the same year in Nature Communications found that replacing half of the beef, chicken, dairy and pork products consumed by the global population with plant-based alternatives could reduce the amount of land used by agriculture by almost a third, bring deforestation to a near-halt, restore biodiversity, and reduce GHG emissions from agriculture by 31% by 2050.
+However, the report also notes that a growing population and rising affluence are projected to increase demand for animal products which could have negative impacts on the environment.

 Politics

 A reduction in meat consumption and a shift to more plant-based diets is needed to reach climate targets, addressing public health problems, and protecting animal welfare.
 Research has been done on how to best promote such a change in consumer behaviour.

 Some public health organisations advocate a plant-based diet due to its low ecological footprint.
 These include the Swedish Food Agency in its dietary guideline and a group of Lancet researchers who propose a planetary health diet.
 Vegan climate activist Greta Thunberg also called for more plant-based food production and consumption worldwide.
 A 2022 report by the Stockholm Environment Institute and the Council On Energy, Environment and Water included protecting animal welfare and adopting plant based diets on a list of recommendations to help mitigate the ecological and social crises bringing the world to a "boiling point".

+Denmark and South Korea announced plant-based action plans in 2023.

+Plant-based protein is gaining popularity as a sustainable and nutritious alternative to animal-based sources.